-You have requested our opinions as tax counsel to Regency Centers Corporation, a Florida corporation (the "Company") concerning the federal income tax consequences in connection with the registration statement on Form S-3 (the "Registration Statement") and with respect to qualification of the Company as a real estate investment trust (a "REIT") for federal income tax purposes, for the sale by one of the stockholders of the Company of up to 34,273,236 shares of common stock of the Company, par value \$.01 per share (the "Shares").
+You have requested our opinions as tax counsel to Regency Centers Corporation, a Florida corporation (the "Company") concerning the federal income tax consequences in connection with the registration statement on Form S-3 (the "Registration Statement") and with respect to qualification of the Company as a real estate investment trust (a "REIT") for federal income tax purposes, for the sale by the selling shareholders named therein of shares of common stock of the Company, par value \$.01 per share, that have been or will be issued to the selling shareholders upon redemption of their limited partnership interests in Regency Centers, L.P. (collectively, the "Shares").